What to do once you have arrived

 7. Consider Schooling and Childcare

-School-aged children who accompany you during your stay in UC Davis can register to attend local schools.
-In general, you must present proof of a residence in the city where the child will go to school; proof of the child’s birthdate (birth or baptismal certificate) and immunization records.
+School-aged children who accompany you during your stay at UC Davis can register to attend local schools.
+In general, you must present proof of residence in the city where the child will go to school; proof of the child’s birthdate (birth or baptismal certificate), and immunization records.
 More information about enrolling your children in local schools is available under family resources.

 8. Pick up a UC Davis Identification Card